 For further information about Vancouver’s annual German-themed Christmas event, see the Vancouver Christmas Market website.

-The lineup of music in 2022 can be found in our article about Vancouver Christmas Market Entertainment.
+The lineup of music can be found in our article about Vancouver Christmas Market Entertainment.

-For more ideas on Christmassy things to do, check out any of the following:
+For more ideas on Christmas things to do, check out any of the following:

 - Christmas Craft Fairs (including places that are free and feature local artisan products during the months of November and December)